marriott-library/MaRMAT-Beta/Code/GUI-Documentation.md

 ## Getting Started

-To use the Reparative Metadata Audit Tool, follow these steps:
+To use the MaRMAT GUI, follow these steps:

 1. Download the [RMA-GUI-2.52.py](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.52.py) file.
 2. Download one of our sample lexicons in the [Code](https://github.com/kayleealexander/RMA-Tool/tree/main/Code) folder, or create your own.
-3. Download the metadata you want to audit as a CSV file.
+3. Download the metadata you want to assess as a CSV file.
 4. Open the [RMA-GUI-2.52.py](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.52.py) file and follow the prompts.

 ## Using the Tool